dij0s/PETAL/thesis/bachelor_thesis.typ

 Climate change and other environmental issues arise as a result of human-driven activities.

 Scientists have monitored this matter and proposed various frameworks to address and mitigate these problems.
 In Switzerland, these different frameworks are implemented in the legislation and guidelines (at federal and canton levels) to steer the country towards a more sustainable future.
+Municipalities may introduce in their regulations energy requirements that are more constraining than those set by the cantonal law.
+#highlight("TODO: citer loi teams jessen?")

 Municipalities in Switzerland are required to submit an energy planning document which outlines their future strategies to comply with those directives while also considering the characteristics of their energetical landscape.

 These different properties can be quantified and analyzed through the use of a very valuable resource: data.
 Data is emitted by various sources ; sensors, energy models or citizen records for e.g. all yield datapoints that help us assess different indicators we are willing to measure against our municipality.
 These indicators, _in fine_, help us evaluate our progress towards energy-related goals.

-Over the past two years, Artificial Intelligence (AI) has rapidly transformed our habits when interacting with information.
+Over the past few years, Artificial Intelligence (AI) has rapidly transformed our habits when interacting with information.

 Large Language Models (LLM) allow users to interact with these systems in natural language facilitating the interface between humans and _machines_.
 They can provide insights into vast amounts of data at speed and scales which are beyond our capabilities.